gtirimbo/Crate/README.md

 No build step.
 Clone the repo and open `index.html` in a browser, or serve the folder with anything static (`python3 -m http.server`, etc).

-## Deploying

-This repo is set up to be served directly by GitHub Pages from the `main` branch — see the guide the author used at [claude.ai](https://claude.ai) or just enable Pages in the repo settings and point it at `main` / root.

 ## Status